Vincent-the-gamer/sumire/README.md

         host: string,
         port: number
     },
-    auth?: {
+    auth?: { // if you have an account of yande.re
         username: string,
         password: string
     }
-    r18?: boolean
+    r18?: boolean // default: false
 }

 export interface Params {
     tags?: string,  // search keywords
-    limit?: number, // number of pictures per search login?: string,  // if you have an account of yande.re password_hash?: string,  // if you have an account of yande.re api_version?: number,  // api_version, default 2
+    limit?: number, // number of pictures per search login?: string,  // don't pass this value, it will be auto filled if config.auth exists. password_hash?: string,  // don't pass this value, it will be auto filled if config.auth exists. api_version?: number,  // api_version, default 2
     config?: SumireConfig  // configuration: proxy, r18 and etc.
 }